Chart Color Schemes

 An assessment of population growth drivers in Middle Swan reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of Middle Swan as of November 2025 is around 3,273.
-This reflects an increase of 421 people since the 2021 Census, which reported a population of 2,852 people, marking a growth rate of 14.8%.
-The change is inferred from AreaSearch's estimation of the resident population at 3,210 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 74 validated new addresses since the Census date.
-This level of population equates to a density ratio of 244 persons per square kilometer.
-Middle Swan's growth since the 2021 census exceeded both national (8.9%) and state averages, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 48.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
+Based on ABS population updates and AreaSearch validations, the Middle Swan statistical area's population was estimated at 3,302 as of Nov 2025.
+This reflects a growth of 450 people since the 2021 Census, which reported a population of 2,852.
+The increase is inferred from AreaSearch's estimate of 3,179 residents in Jun 2024, based on ABS ERP data release, and additional 74 validated new addresses since the Census date.
+This results in a density ratio of 246 persons per square kilometer.
+Middle Swan's growth rate of 15.8% since 2021 exceeds the national average (9.7%).
+Overseas migration contributed approximately 48.0% to population gains, with all drivers being positive factors.

 Frequently Asked Questions - Population